telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-6-with-minimal-api.md

 *  [NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)

-## Creating a Sample ASP.NET Core in .NET 6 Project
+## Creating a Sample ASP.NET Core in.NET 6 Project

 First, you need to create a new ASP.NET Core project:

-1. Open __Visual Studio 2022__ .
+1. Open __Visual Studio 2022__.

-1. From the __File__  menu, select __New > Project__ .
+1. From the __File__  menu, select __New > Project__.

-1. In the __Create a new project__  dialog select __ASP.NET Core Web App__  project template                             and click __Next__ .
+1. In the __Create a new project__  dialog select __ASP.NET Core Web App__  project template                             and click __Next__.

-1. In the __Configure your new project__  dialog choose a name and location for the project and click __Next__ .
+1. In the __Configure your new project__  dialog choose a name and location for the project and click __Next__.

-1. In the __Additional information__  dialog select from the drop down __.NET 6.0 (Long-term support)__ .
+1. In the __Additional information__  dialog select from the drop down __.NET 6.0 (Long-term support)__.
 If you configure the project for HTTPS make sure to have a proper certificate assigned.
-Click on __Create__ .
+Click on __Create__.

 ## Add Report Definitions

 In this tutorial, the resulting service will use the sample report definitions deployed with the Telerik Reporting product installer:

-1. Find the sample reports in                             *{Telerik Reporting installation path}\Report Designer\Examples* .
+1. Find the sample reports in                             *{Telerik Reporting installation path}\Report Designer\Examples*.

 1. Add a new folder to your solution called __Reports__  and copy all sample reports into it.

 1. Later in the tutorial we will make sure that the ReportsController is able to resolve the definitions for the                             requested reports from this project folder.

-> It is recommended to use declarative definitions (TRDP/TRDX/TRBP) authored using the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%})                         or the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in order to take advantage of their design-time tooling because the VS integrated report designer                          tooling is still not available in .NET 6 projects.
+> It is recommended to use declarative definitions (TRDP/TRDX/TRBP) authored using the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%})                         or the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in order to take advantage of their design-time tooling because the VS integrated report designer                          tooling is still not available in.NET 6 projects.

 ## Add the required dependencies